- Areas of Study

 Angie Novak - Payroll & Budget Specialist

 Angie Novak started at UND in 2015 as a Lab Manager for the School of Medicine & Health Sciences.
 In August of 2016 she joined the College of Arts & Sciences Dean’s Office as a Payroll & Budget Specialist.
-In addition to serving the academic needs of students, Ms. Novak’s duties include review of recruitment and appointment requests, review and approval of payroll documents, assure accuracy of payroll funding decisions, track instructional costs, assist with management of college budget processes, and communicate UND and College procedures to Arts & Sciences departments.
+Ms. Novak’s duties include review of recruitment and appointment requests, review and approval of payroll documents, assure accuracy of payroll funding decisions, track instructional costs, assist with management of college budget processes, and communicate UND and College procedures to Arts & Sciences departments.
 Ms. Novak holds a B.S. degree in Health Sciences from the University of South Dakota and a Licensed Practical Nursing Certificate from Southeast Technical Institute.

 Carrie Jackson - Administrative Secretary